This post may contain affiliate links.

 Finding a comfortable RV mattress can be challenging if you need a mattress in a non-standard size or unusual shape, such as the cut corner RV mattress shape that's common for full-sized RV bunks, or rounded corners that allow for more walking space in a tiny RV bedroom.

 You might even be shopping for a mattress to replace the cushions of a U-shaped dinette booth or to fit a sleeper sofa you built yourself.

 In that case, here are some options for you:

 The Tochta RV mattress company has an easy-to-use tool that lets you customize your mattress by selecting the length, width, thickness, and firmness…AND, you can even order the corner cut off at an angle, rounded, or with a notch cut out!

 As soon as you enter your customizations, the tool will immediately tell you the cost–try it out here!

 Mattress Insider also offers custom cut mattresses.
-In addition to being able to cut out a corner or cut off an angle, they can also do beveled cuts and add a hinge to your mattress (so you can fold it when you bring in your slide or for a custom-designed sleeper sofa).
+In addition to being able to cut out a corner or cut off an angle, they can also do beveled cuts and add a hinge (for a Murphy bed or a custom-designed sleeper sofa).
 They also offer attentive customer support, with real people you can talk to on the phone 7 days a week.